OstohMichyy/useful-tools-for-students/README.md

 11. Google Sites: For building projects, portfolios, and websites.

 ### Advanced & AI Tools for Students
-.
-Gemini (AI App): AI assistant for brainstorming, summarizing, and writing assistance.
+- Gemini (AI App): AI assistant for brainstorming, summarizing, and writing assistance.
-.
-NotebookLM: AI-powered research assistant to analyze documents and take notes.
+- NotebookLM: AI-powered research assistant to analyze documents and take notes.
-.
-Google Assignments: Used within Learning Management Systems to create, analyze, and grade student work.
+- Google Assignments: Used within Learning Management Systems to create, analyze, and grade student work.

-###Support & Learning Resources
+### Support & Learning Resources
-.
-Google Workspace Learning Center: Guides, tips, and tutorials for learning how to use the apps.
+- Google Workspace Learning Center: Guides, tips, and tutorials for learning how to use the apps.
-.
-Google Student Blog: Tips and updates specifically for students.
+- Google Student Blog: Tips and updates specifically for students.
-.
-Workspace Marketplace (Education): Find add-ons for Google Forms, Slides, and Docs to improve functionality.
+- Workspace Marketplace (Education): Find add-ons for Google Forms, Slides, and Docs to improve functionality.

-###Key Tips for Students
+### Key Tips for Students
 1. Keep it Separate: Always use a school-issued Google account to access these services to ensure compliance and access to premium features (like originality reports for plagiarism).
 2. Offline Access: Enable offline mode in Google Drive settings to work on Docs, Sheets, and Slides without